 ☞ Pay attention to what your guests are saying.
 Your guest is a valuable source of information.
 You can learn from them about your flaws and about your strengths.
 It will be an insider opinion of someone, who might have stayed at your competitor's hotel.
 Check reviews and distinguish a positive tendency that your guests always bring up.
 This can become your differentiation point so you can focus on embracing the best side of your business.
 Also, you can focus on collecting the highest scores and explicit reviews.
 This will help you to stand out from the rest of the hotels in your area.

 ☞ Constantly educate yourself.
 In order to keep up with business, you have to be aware of the whole tourism industry.
 Find gaps in your knowledge and fill them by attending seminars and other relevant meetings.
 Communicate with industry professionals and subscribe for industry-related newsletters.

 The expression about keeping enemies close is smart and created not without a reason.
 Once you get to know your competitors, you should try to keep a professional and good relationship with them.
 Healthy competition will give benefits to everyone participating.
 Build your own partner circle and surround yourself with respectable partners.

 "You never know, when the person you're competing against could turn into a valuable ally" - H. O. Maycotte, Forbes

 In order to survive among your competitors, you need to find your brightest differentiation point.
-In order to define your advantages, you need to spend time analyzing and evaluating your competitors.
+In order to define your advantages, you need to spend time analysing and evaluating your competitors.
 Make sure to focus on your services and also on customer service.
 Having an exceptional team and providing quality services will always lead to loyal guests.
 Hotel competition is a little bit like a game because you have to stay alert and adjust changes at your place based on certain changes in the market.
-“Play” fair and be respected by your competitors, who can become your partners if needed.
+"Play" fair and be respected by your competitors, who can become your partners if needed.